sbkyung/UNIQUE/README.md

 Part 2 uses image-based inputs derived from GPPM, GPPL, and auxiliary spatial information.
 The repository includes code related to the fusion models used in the manuscript, including U-SCALER.

-## Notes

-The current version of this repository is intended to provide access to pretrained models and example codes associated with the manuscript.
-Full documentation, additional examples, and citation information will be updated after publication.

 ## Citation